 12. Opt For the Thriftier Swiffer

 Has your Swiffer WetJet run dry?
 Remove the cap from the fluid canister and fill it with a cheaper, concentrated cleaner mixed with water, rather than buying another Swiffer-branded bottle.
 You can also save by using dryer sheets — new or even used — instead of Swiffer sheets for your Sweeper.

 14. Pour Kool-Aid in Your Toilet

 Pour a package of dark-colored Kool-Aid, like grape or strawberry, in the tank of your toilet and don’t flush it for an hour.
 Then, check your toilet bowl.
-If you see colored water in it, you know you have a slow leak that’s wasting water — and money.
+If you the water changes color, you know you have a slow leak that’s wasting water — and money.
 Fortunately, you can usually fix these leaks easily and cheaply.